Love in Tokyo: Production

-It was written by Sachin Bhowmick and produced and directed by Pramod Chakravorty.
+The movie was written by Sachin Bhowmick and produced and directed by Pramod Chakravorty.
 The film stars Joy Mukherjee, Asha Parekh, Pran, Mehmood, Lalita Pawar, Asit Sen, Shubha Khote, and Madan Puri.
-Music was by Shankar Jaikishan while Hasrat Jaipuri wrote the lyrics.
-Joy Mukherjee had also worked in the hit film Love in Simla.
-The success of Love in Tokyo led to the making of Love in Bombay also starring Joy Mukherjee.
+The music was composed by Shankar Jaikishan, while Hasrat Jaipuri wrote the lyrics.
+Joy Mukherjee had also worked, in the hit film Love in Simla.
+The success of Love in Tokyo, led to the making of Love in Bombay also starring Mukherjee.
 All the three films are part of Joy Mukherjee's Love in trilogy.
-The film was shot primarily in Tokyo, Japan a few of those are listed here.
+The film was shot primarily in Tokyo, Japan, a few of those are listed here.

 Cast and characters

 Soundtrack

-The music of the film was composed by Shankar-Jaikishan.
-All songs were chartbusters in 1966.
-All songs are heard even today.
-The lyrics were provided by Hasrat Jaipuri and Shailendra.
+The music of the film, was composed by Shankar-Jaikishan.
+All songs had chart success, in 1966.
+All songs are still played today.
+The lyrics were written by Hasrat Jaipuri and Shailendra.

 Filming

 The film was shot primarily in Japan at locations including Tokyo, Ueno, Ginza, Tokyo Tower, Tokyo International Airport and Hiroshima.